WISDOM FOR LIVING DAILY DEVOTIONAL

 “And say to Archippus, ‘Take heed to the ministry which you have received in the Lord, that you may fulfill it’” (Colossians 4:17 New King James Version).

-The Book of Judges focuses on the people God called to judge the nation of Israel but what is emphasized about some of them leaves one wondering whether their tenures were eventful at all.
+The book of Judges focuses on the people God called to judge the nation of Israel but what is emphasized about some of them makes one wonder if their tenures were eventful at all.
 Rather than providing details about how they judged the people of Israel, the Bible gives us details about what was not related to their assignment as judges.
+I don’t know what is responsible for this.

 In Judges 10, the Bible tells us about Jair, a Gileadite, who judged Israel for twenty-two years.
 The Bible does not say anything about how he judged the people.
 I was curious to know what the man did for twenty years but I found no record in the Bible.

-The Bible only says, “After Tola died, a man from Gilead named Jair judged Israel for twenty-two years.
-His thirty sons rode around on thirty donkeys, and they owned thirty towns in the land of Gilead, which are still called the Towns of Jair.
-When Jair died, he was buried in Kamon” (Judges 10:3-5 New Living Translation).
+The Bible only says, “After him [Tola] arose Jair, a Gileadite; and he judged Israel twenty-two years.
+Now he had thirty sons who rode on thirty donkeys; they also had thirty towns, which are called ‘Havoth Jair’ to this day, which are in the land of Gilead.
+And Jair died and was buried in Camon” (Judges 10:3-5 New King James Version).
 Did you see that?

 Did he spend his thirty-two years as a judge just having children?
 We don’t know how many children he had before he became a judge.